Welcome to St Bridget's C of E Primary School

 Polite reminders:

-- We are limiting access to the school grounds at busy times in the morning to only parents who have disabled badges.
+- We are limiting access to the school grounds at busy times in the morning.
+Only parents who have disabled badges will have access.
 I would ask that all other parents do not park outside of the school gates during these times unless there is an emergency.

 - Reverend Alex has asked us to remind children not to walk or climb on grave stones in the churchyard.
 The whole area is checked monthly, but I would ask that the church grounds are accessed with respect and safety in mind.